-- Skip: The pipeline recipe is not executed, and the actor inputs are passed to the actor outputs. - Disabled: The pipeline recipe is not executed, and the actor inputs are not passed to the actor outputs. - The "Lazy Mode" parameter has a tick-box (selected by default) which indicates whether the RecipeExecuter actor will run in Lazy Mode or not.
-A full description of Lazy Mode is provided in Sect.
-5.2.4. - The "Recipe Failure Mode" parameter has a pull-down menu allowing the user to specify the behaviour of the actor if the pipeline recipe fails.
+- Run: The pipeline recipe will be executed, possibly in Lazy mode (see Section 8.2.4).
+This option is the default option. - Skip: The pipeline recipe is not executed, and the actor inputs are passed to the actor outputs. - Disabled: The pipeline recipe is not executed, and the actor inputs are not passed to the actor outputs. - The "Lazy Mode" parameter has a tick-box (selected by default) which indicates whether the RecipeExecuter actor will run in Lazy mode or not.
+A full description of Lazy mode is provided in Sect.
+8.2.4. - The "Recipe Failure Mode" parameter has a pull-down menu allowing the user to specify the behaviour of the actor if the pipeline recipe fails.
 The available options are: - Stop: The actor issues an error message and the workflow stops. - Continue: The actor creates an empty output and the workflow continues. - Ask: The actor displays a pop-up window and asks the user whether he/she wants to continue or stop the workflow.
 This option is the default option.